 Join the WFMT Radio Network on a musical journey to the foothills of New Mexico’s Sangre de Cristo Mountains as we present thirteen new, music-filled hours from the Santa Fe Chamber Music Festival.
 Over almost half a century, the Santa Fe Chamber Music Festival has become one of the world’s leading performing arts festivals, earning both critical praise and dedicated audiences for its lasting commitment to tradition, artistic excellence, and vision.
 Our series reflects the Festival’s high standards by offering a varied repertoire of superbly recorded concerts by today’s greatest classical artists.

 The series host is veteran WFMT announcer Kerry Frumkin.
 Composer and pianist Marc Neikrug, the Santa Fe Chamber Music Festival’s artistic director, provides insightful commentary.
-Many of the performers share remarks about their experiences at the Festival and the music they’ve played here.
+Many of the performers also share remarks about their experiences at the Festival and the music they’ve played here.

-Here are some highlights from the 2017 Santa Fe Chamber Music Festival radio series:
+Here are some highlights from the 2018 Santa Fe Chamber Music Festival radio series:

 Music production for the Santa Fe Chamber Music Festival radio series is by Grammy award-winning recording engineer, Matthew Snyder.
 The series producer is Louise Frank, whose Studs Terkel: Montage of a Life garnered the Gold World Award as well as the top honor, the Grand Award, at the 2009 New York Festivals.